Coronavirus: Latest updates on coronavirus crisis around the world

 12.36 p.m The Telangana government says it has decided to undertake various measures, including a campaign to promote cleanliness in public transport, to prevent the spread of novel coronavirus.
 12.28 p.m.

 Odisha government issues dos and don'ts asking people to avoid hugging, shaking hands while greeting and keeping their workplace clean to ward off novel coronavirus infection 12.25 pm.
-Following Prime Minister Narendra Modi's example, BJP president J P Nadda said he will not celebrate Holi or hold any Holi Milan function in view of the coronavirus outbreak.
+Following Prime Minister Narendra Modi's example, BJP president J P Nadda said he will not celebrate Holi or hold any Holi Milan function given the coronavirus outbreak.

 11.50 a.m.
 Tech giant Intel says one of its employees in Bengaluru "potentially been exposed" to coronavirus and is currently under quarantine.

 11.40 a.m.
-Prime Minister Narendra Modi says he has decided not to participate in any 'Holi milan' programme as experts have advised that mass gatherings be reduced to avoid spread of the disease.
+Prime Minister Narendra Modi says he has decided not to participate in any 'Holi Milan' program as experts have advised that mass gatherings be reduced to avoid the spread of the disease.
 11.01 a.m.
 Amazon confirms that an employee who works in the internet giant's home city of Seattle in the United States has been quarantined after testing positive for the novel coronavirus.
 10.00 a.m.

-Karnataka Health Minister B Srirumulu appeals to people not to pay heed to rumours about novel coronavirus.
+Karnataka Health Minister B Srirumulu appeals to people not to pay heed to rumors about novel coronavirus.
 9.30 a.m.

-Coronavirus infections show signs of receding in China with 38 new fatalities, taking total number of casualties to 2,981, say Chinese officials.
+Coronavirus infections show signs of receding in China with 38 new fatalities, taking a total number of deaths to 2,981, say, Chinese officials.
 7.40 a.m.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)